Howrah–New Jalpaiguri Shatabdi Express: Overview

 West Bengal chief minister Mamata Banerjee and the then railway minister Mukul Roy flagged it off from New Jalpaiguri Junction railway station on 12 July 2012, though this train was passed in Railway Budget 2012–13 by the then Railway Minister Dinesh Trivedi.
 The train carried nine AC Chair Cars and one AC Executive Chair Car.
 The train belongs to the Northeast Frontier Railway zone of Indian Railways.

 Before the electrification of Jalpaiguri-Howrah stretch, this Shatabdi Express was the fastest Diesel Locomotive hauled train of Indian Railways having its diesel link of class WDP-4, WDP-4B or WDP-4D provided by Siliguri Junction (SGUJ) DLS.
-On 10 January 2020 the traction of the train was changed to electric and the regular link was changed to class WAP-7 of Howrah Junction (HWH) ELS.
+On 10 January 2020 the traction of the train was changed to electric and the regular link was changed to class WAP-5 or WAP-7 of Howrah Junction (HWH) ELS.

 This is a very popular train on the Howrah - New Jalpaiguri route.
 It links the capital city of West Bengal, Kolkata with the largest city in North Bengal, Siliguri traversing through various other important places in the state.